The Spread of Google Classroom

 Teachers Want More Google Classroom Integration

 However, both school admins and developers are often uncertain as to what integration in Google Classroom even means.
-Since Google Classroom is quite different from other LMSs – offering features such as assignment creation and basic grade reporting – it does not support integrations with some widespread standards that other LMSs support (such as LTI).
-Hence, many users and developers are confused about how to integrate with Google Classroom.
+Since Google Classroom is quite different from other learning management systems (LMS's) our team frequently hears the question, "Is Google Classroom an LMS?"
+While Google Classroom does offer features such as assignment creation and basic grade reporting, it does not support integrations with some widespread standards that other LMS's do support, such as the Learning Tools Interoperability® (LTI®) standard.
+Hence, many users and developers are confused as to what it means to integrate with Google Classroom.

-Knowing how Google Classroom integrations work and having an integration for an edtech application can put edtech companies ahead of the competition.
-Having these applications ready to onboard new Google Classroom users with integrated functions, such as single sign-on, assignment creation, and grade passback, can help apps win deals with schools and teachers who use Google Classroom.
+Knowing how Google Classroom integration works and having an integration for your application can put you ahead of the competition.
+Having your application ready to onboard new Google Classroom users with integrated functions, such as single sign-on, assignment creation, and grade passback enabled, can help you win deals with schools and teachers who use Google Classroom.
 The user base of the Google for Education ecosystem continues to grow year after year, meaning that offering Google Classroom integrations will continue to be important in the edtech space.

 The Challenges of Integrating with Google Classroom

-While integrating with Google Classroom is certainly important, it does have its challenges.
-For example, Google Classroom does not support LTI.
-Developers must use the G Suite and Google Classroom APIs to integrate.
-Furthermore, Google Classroom does not support full rostering, which can prevent applications from pre-provisioning accounts for teachers and students.
-This will impact how companies will onboard clients and potentially make the process more difficult.
-Additionally, developers should consider actually writing the integration, as in-depth knowledge of the G Suite API is necessary.
+While integrating with Google Classroom is certainly important, it does its challenges.
+For example, Google Classroom does not support the LTI standard.
+You must use the G Suite and Google Classroom API's in order to integrate.
+Furthermore, Google Classroom does not support full rostering, which can prevent your application from pre-provisioning accounts for teachers and students.
+This will impact how you onboard clients and potentially make the process more difficult.
+Additionally, there are considerations about actually writing the integration, as an in-depth knowledge of the G Suite API is necessary.

 Read More on Google Classroom